 Coronavirus Service Update

 As of Thursday 19th March, LGBT Foundation has temporarily shifted to become a remote service delivery charity due to the Coronavirus pandemic.
-This means that all our face-to-face services will be suspended until at least 14th April.
+This means that all our face-to-face services are suspended until further notice.

 LGBT Foundation has been providing a talking therapies service to the LGBT communities of the North West for over a decade.